Mainstream shonens are bad by default.

 Even Dragon ball makes fun of it at this point.

-Characters: As well as the plot, they have to be very simple, unidimensional.
+Characters: As well as the plot, they have to be very simple, unidimensional or bidimensional

 This happens exactly the same with characters in fiction.
 When you only know one or two things about a character, and they’re to your liking, you fill the rest of their persona with things that align with you and end up making the character into a perfect being.
 But if the character is tridimensional, you’ll begin to see parts of them you don’t like.
-The character will be objectively BETTER, but it will also be liked by less people because they can’t create an ideal image of them.
+You’ll see political ideas you don’t agree with, attitudes you don’t condone, beliefs you cannot make peace with.
+All of those things will make the character BETTER, more tridimensional, but they’ll also take away from that image of perfection and will make many people drop the character.

 I have an anecdote about this with my own comic.
 I introduced at the beginning a hunter who was established as a “lone wolf”; she was a hunter who tended to go hunt alone, and even when she did it with her team, she tended to charge the monsters.
 At some point I made a special episode telling how her team came to be.
 Even when they met she was a lone wolf, who just left her team behind to go for the big prey alone.
 Then, the team ends up surrounded by a great number of monsters, too much for them, and she tells her partners to fight together as a team under her command, to which some characters look at her in disbelief, and one even refuses.